Micro-macro Parareal, from ODEs to SDEs and back again: Monte Carlo-moments Parareal: extension to multidimensional SDEs

 In \cite{bossuyt_monte_carlomoments_2023}, we proposed the Monte Carlo-moments (MC-moments) Parareal method, a micro-macro Parareal algorithm for the simulation of scalar McKean-Vlasov stochastic differential equations.
 In this section we extend that method to multidimensional SDEs.
-We also propose a solution to a problem that occurs if physically meaningless macro variables occur in the proposed micro-macro Parareal variant.